Summer Research at Fisher

 - Practice goal-setting and critical self-reflection through research

-- Communicate research findings to peers and broader community of scholars on/off the Fisher campus
+- Communicate research findings to peers and broader community of scholars on/off the Fisher campus (poster printing fee is covered by this award)

 - Intellectually engage the next generation of scholars in their discipline